PrefectHQ/prefect-background-task-examples/tutorial/README.md

 prefect config set PREFECT_EXPERIMENTAL_ENABLE_TASK_SCHEDULING=true
 ```

-### Step 4: Connect to Prefect Cloud or a local Prefect server instance
+### Step 4: Connect to Prefect Cloud or a local Prefect server instance (If not set already)

 You can use either Prefect Cloud or a local Prefect server instance for these examples.

-You need to have `PREFECT_API_URL`set to use background task servers.
+You need to have `PREFECT_API_URL`set to submit tasks to task servers.

 If you're using a local Prefect server instance with a SQLite backing database (the default database), you can save this value to your active Prefect Profile by running the following command in your terminal.